What is Gynecomastia?

 What Causes Gynecomastia?

-It typically occurs due to a hormonal imbalance.
+Gynecomastia occurs due to a hormonal imbalance and less testosterone.

 Men produce both testosterone and estrogen – the male and female sex hormones, respectively – but in different quantities.
-When a man’s testosterone level decreases and estrogen level increases, breast tissue can develop.
-This hormonal upset can be triggered by different factors.
+When a man’s testosterone levels decrease and estrogen levels increase, it can cause gynecomastia, and breast tissue can develop.
+This hormone imbalance can be triggered by different risk factors.

-There are a number of highly referenced medical conditions and drugs connected to man boobs, such as specific congenital disorders and anabolic steroid abuse.
-Age and massive weight loss can also be related to abnormal male breast development.
+There are a number of highly referenced medical conditions and recreational drugs connected to breast tissue growth in men, such as specific congenital disorders and anabolic steroid abuse.
+Men who drink alcohol may be more likely to experience enlarged breasts.
+Age and massive weight loss can also be related to breast growth in one or both breasts.

 Did You Know?

-- Up to 70% of adolescents can suffer from temporary or permanent swelling of breast tissue
+Up to 70% of adolescent boys can suffer from temporary or permanent swelling of breast tissue

-- An estimated 10–25% of cases result from the use of medications
+An estimated 10–25% of cases result from the use of medications and certain drugs

 How Bad Is My Gynecomastia?

-When gynecomastia surgeons examine patients, they look at different physical features to determine the severity of the man boobs.
-Some features include: breast size, breast ptosis (droopiness), excess, skin, puffiness in the nipples, skin elasticity, amount of tissue, and chest shape.
+When gynecomastia surgeons perform a physical exam, they look at different physical features to determine the severity of the swollen breast tissue.
+Some features include breast size, breast ptosis (droopiness), excess skin, puffiness in the nipples, skin elasticity, amount of excess breast tissue, and chest shape.

 The American Society of Plastic Surgery developed a classification system allowing specialists to evaluate your condition and how to best treat it.*